Being A Partial, Fragmentary and Unreliable Collection of Escape Room Recommendations

 The UK’s The Logic Escapes Me also has a thorough guide of 18 games in 8 Amsterdam venues, plus a handful in Breda, with a strong vote of confidence for the high standard of the Dutch games.

 The majority of foreign visitors will be interested in games in or close to Amsterdam.
-As well as the Dutch sites above, see the Amsterdam guide at the UK’s The Logic Escapes Me.
-That picks out Sherlocked as the best of eight very good venues in the city.
-Recommendations I’ve heard elsewhere concur on Sherlocked (especially The Vault), and also Logic Locks; and My Escape Club is the highest ranked Amsterdam venue on Escape Talk’s list.
+As well as the Dutch sites above, see the Amsterdam guide at the UK’s The Logic Escapes Me and the article by US blogger Room Escape Artist.
+Both have high praise for Sherlocked; Recommendations I’ve heard elsewhere concur on Sherlocked (especially The Vault), and also Logic Locks; and My Escape Club is the highest ranked Amsterdam venue on Escape Talk’s list.

 Based on Escape Talk’s recommendations, it’s also worth considering a quick trip out to Bunschoten for Escape Room, which tops their list and is often recommended in glowing terms; plus the trip there passes another of Escape Talk’s highly rated venues, One Hour Lockup.
 Frankly, I get the impression you could spend a couple of weeks travelling around the country playing games non-stop without being in any danger of running out of good ones to try.
 One more that’s right at the top of Escape Talk’s list and frequently mentioned by enthusiasts is Kamer 237 in Volkel.